 Kith & Kin was built from the ground up with its sole focus on clients, and everything that we do here is to make our client’s experience of STEM Law better.

 We adopt a values-based and stewardship approach towards our legal practice.
 We focus on values and purpose as we work alongside families and their heirs in inheritance and succession planning.

 Our mission is to help maximise the financial, human, and intellectual capital in families and family businesses to produce continuity, growth, unity, and social impact.

 At Kith & Kin, we use design-thinking skills to learn what clients value and design processes that prioritise clients’ welfare and experience.

-“What I enjoy most about our work at Kith and Kin is coming alongside clients as they seek to make plans for the future, not just for their own well-being but in the best interest of their loved ones.
-It is my honour and privilege to be able to render legal advice on personal matters that will positively impact families through generations.
+“What I enjoy most about our work at Kith & Kin is coming alongside clients as they seek to make plans for the future, not just for their own well-being but in the best interest of their loved ones.
+It is my honour and privilege to be able to render legal advice on personal matters that will positively impact families through generations.”

 Special Projects Lead

-“I have a heart for families and the vulnerable in our community, and I believe in Kith & Kin’s methodology in approaching legal issues from a multi-disciplinary perspective to ensure longevity in each proposed solution.
-I believe in improving the delivery of legal services to the community, and I am glad for the privilege to participate with Kith & Kin on their various community projects that support the individual and also the community.”
+“I have a heart for families and the vulnerable in our community, and I believe in Kith & Kin’s methodology of approaching legal issues from a multi-disciplinary perspective to ensure longevity in each proposed solution.
+I believe in improving the delivery of legal services to the community.
+I thus feel extremely privileged to participate in Kith & Kin’s various community projects that support both individuals and the community.”

 Esther graduated with 1st Class Honours in Geography from NUS and is currently a law student at the same school.
 She hopes to use her law degree to increase the accessibility of legal services for the most vulnerable in the community as well as to strengthen families in Singapore and Southeast Asia.